richardcrng/redux-leaves/docs/examples/basicExample.md

 sidebar_label: Basic example
 ---

-# Basic Example: 30 second demo
+# Basic example: 30 second demo

 **Situation**: I want to be able to increment two different counters in Redux state, `counterOne` and `counterTwo`.
 **Complication**: I want to do this as quickly, painlessly and intuitively as possible.